vasia/snailtrail/README.md

 ### 3. Inspect your computation

-For example, we might want to generate aggregate metrics for an online 2 worker source computation using 2 ST2 peers:
+For example, we might want to see the online dashboard for an online 2 worker source computation using 2 ST2 peers:

-1. Run `st2 -i 127.0.0.1 -p 1234 -s 2 -w 2 metrics -o metrics.csv`.
+1. Run `st2 -i 127.0.0.1 -p 1234 -s 2 -w 2 dashboard`.
 2. Attach the source computation by running it with `SNAILTRAIL_ADDR="127.0.0.1:1234"` as env variable.
-3. See `metrics.csv` for the aggregate metrics.
+3. Open `dashboard/index.html` from the source root.

 ## Commands

-- `viz` creates an interactive HTML-based PAG visualization (cf. `docs/graphs` for examples).
-Try it out: `st2 -f <path/to/dumps> -s <source peers> viz` -> check `graph.html`
+- `dashboard` creates an interactive ST2 dashboard.
+Optionally, it can be run with `--epoch-max <MS> --message-max <MS> --operator-max <MS>`, to specify max epoch, message, and operator durations for the integrated invariant checker.
+- `algo` runs ST2's graph algorithms (currently, this is a k-hop graph pattern to detect bottleneck causes).
+Results are logged to `stdout`.
+- `invariants` runs ST2's invariant checker.
+Depending on flags passed (see `--help`), it checks max epoch, message, operator durations, as well as maximum time between two progress updates in a dataflow.
+Violations are logged to `stdout`.
 - `metrics` exports aggregate metrics for the source computation (cf. `docs/metrics` for examples).
 Try it out: `st2 -f <path/to/dumps> -s <source peers> metrics` -> check `metrics.csv`

 ## Online vs. Offline